artemysfr/single_chan_pkt_fwd/README.md

 - LoRa:   SF7 at 868.1 Mhz
 - Server: 54.229.214.112, port 1700  (The Things Network: croft.thethings.girovito.nl)

-Edit source node (main.cpp) to change configuration (look for: "Configure these values!").
+Use runtime parameters to change configuration (--help to list them all !)

 Please set location, email and description.